 I know that answer is clear as mud, but that is because it really is.
 Without knowing more information, that is a tough thing to go with.
 I know we have many of those situations.
 We had loans that kept being extended, big, big commercial loans that kept being extended even though we were filing SARs on many of these businesses and it is tough because you are like, “I want to tell commercial lending, don’t keep allowing these loans to go through.”

-Q: How far do you think institutions should go as far as revealing their entire system of records, applications to ensure noncritical fields are entered on the SAR form?
+Q: How far do you think institutions should go as far as revealing their entire system of records, and applications to ensure noncritical fields are entered on the SAR form?

-A: I like to have all the fields populated if I have the information for a couple reasons.
+A: I like to have all the fields populated if I have the information for a couple of reasons.
 One, it gives law enforcement everything that I know that I have, but I do not go out and try to find other things that I don’t know or that I don’t have.
-I just know that if I have knowledge, I have burden.
+I just know that if I have the knowledge, I have the burden.
 So if I have that information, I will provide that information.
 So one, it provides better information to federal or local law enforcement, but also it gives auditors and examiners but mainly auditors who are stuck at that surface level checklist auditing, it gives them less things to ding me on because the last thing I want is for an auditor to go, “Oh, I know this is not a required field, but you had the information.
 You should put the information in there,” and boom, it becomes an audit finding and then I have to track it, and report it, and do the status update, etc. So if you have it, give it.

 How to Document Your SAR Investigations

-A case report is a comprehensive report that provides all the details of the suspicious activity case and its related SAR filings all in one place.
+A SAR case report is a comprehensive report that provides all the details of the suspicious activity case and its related SAR filings all in one place.
 It allows financial institutions to quickly and efficiently deliver on law enforcement requests for full details of a SAR case.